libfuse/pyfuse3/rst/general.rst

  General Information
 =====================

-.. currentmodule:: llfuse
+.. currentmodule:: pyfuse3

 .. _getting_started:

 Getting started
 ===============

-A file system is implemented by subclassing the `llfuse.Operations` class and implementing the various request handlers.
+A file system is implemented by subclassing the `pyfuse3.Operations` class and implementing the various request handlers.
 The handlers respond to requests received from the FUSE kernel module and perform functions like looking up the inode given a file name, looking up attributes of an inode, opening a (file) inode for reading or writing or listing the contents of a (directory) inode.

-An instance of the operations class is passed to `llfuse.init` to mount the file system.
-To enter the request handling loop, run `llfuse.main`.
-This function will return when the file system should be unmounted again, which is done by calling `llfuse.close`.
+An instance of the operations class is passed to `pyfuse3.init` to mount the file system.
+To enter the request handling loop, run `pyfuse3.main`.
+This function will return when the file system should be unmounted again, which is done by calling `pyfuse3.close`.

 All character data (directory entry names, extended attribute names and values, symbolic link targets etc) are passed as `bytes` and must